Chapbook: Terminology

+Chapbooks correspond to Portuguese Cordel literature, and to French bibliothèque bleue 'blue library' literature, because they were often wrapped in cheap blue paper that was usually reserved as a wrapping for sugar.
+Chapbooks are called Volksbuch 'people's book' in German, and as pliegos sueltos 'loose sheets' in Spanish, with the latter name referring to their method of assembly.
+Lubok books are the Russian equivalent.

 History

 Broadside ballads were popular songs, sold for a penny or halfpenny in the streets of towns and villages around Britain between the 16th and the early 20th centuries.
-They preceded chapbooks, but had similar content, marketing and distribution systems.
+They preceded chapbooks but had similar content, marketing, and distribution systems.
 There are records from Cambridgeshire as early as in 1553 of a man offering a scurrilous ballad "maistres mass" at an alehouse, and a pedlar selling "lytle books" to people, including a patcher of old clothes in 1578.
 These sales are probably characteristic of the market for chapbooks.

+The form factor originated in Britain, but was also used in North America.
 Chapbooks gradually disappeared from the mid-19th century in the face of competition from cheap newspapers and, especially in Scotland, from tract societies that regarded them as ungodly.
-Although the form originated in Britain, many were made in the U.S. during the same period.

-Because of their flimsy nature such ephemera rarely survive as individual items.
-They were aimed at buyers without formal libraries and, in an era when paper was expensive, were used for wrapping or baking.
-Paper has also always had hygienic uses; there are contemporary references to the use of chapbooks as "bum fodder".
+Chapbooks were generally aimed at buyers who did not maintain libraries, and due to their flimsy construction they rarely survive as individual items.
+In an era when paper was expensive, chapbooks were sometimes used for wrapping, baking, or as toilet paper.
 Many of the surviving chapbooks come from the collections of Samuel Pepys between 1661 and 1688 which are now held at Magdalene College, Cambridge.
-The antiquary Anthony Wood also collected 65 chapbooks, (including 20 from before 1660), which are now in the Bodleian Library.
+The antiquary Anthony Wood also collected 65 chapbooks, including 20 from before 1660, which are now in the Bodleian Library.
 There are also significant Scottish collections, such as those held by the University of Glasgow and the National Library of Scotland.

-Modern collectors, such as Peter Opie, have chiefly a scholarly interest in the form.